addrummond/lingpaper.cls/README.markdown

 The basic features are as follows:

-* Fixed 12pt font size for main text and section headings.
+* Default 12pt font size for main text with option of 11pt.
 * Wide margins.
 * Footnotes same size as main text by default except in "handout" mode.
 * "handout" option sets asymmetric margins for 2x2 printing and places headers only on even-numbered pages.